hennesb/all-things-isam/README.md

 ## Before you start
-- Ensure docker and docker compose are installed on the host machine
+- Ensure docker , docker compose and ansible are installed on the host machine.
-- Ansible in installed is installed on the host machine
+- If you're using the vagrant image these will be installed on the `vagrant up` command

 <aside class="notice">